Miserlou/Zappa/README.md

         "project_name": "MyProject", // The name of the project as it appears on AWS.
 Defaults to a slugified `pwd`.
         "remote_env": "s3://my-project-config-files/filename.json", // optional file in s3 bucket containing a flat json object which will be used to set custom environment variables.
         "role_name": "MyLambdaRole", // Name of Zappa execution role.
 Default <project_name>-<env>-ZappaExecutionRole.
 To use a different, pre-existing policy, you must also set manage_roles to false.
+        "role_arn": "arn:aws:iam::12345:role/app-ZappaLambdaExecutionRole", // ARN of Zappa execution role.
+Default to None.
+To use a different, pre-existing policy, you must also set manage_roles to false.
+This overrides role_name.
+Use with temporary credentials via GetFederationToken.
         "route53_enabled": true, // Have Zappa update your Route53 Hosted Zones when certifying with a custom domain.
 Default true.
         "runtime": "python2.7", // Python runtime to use on Lambda.
 Can be one of "python2.7" or "python3.6".
 Defaults to whatever the current Python being used is.
         "s3_bucket": "dev-bucket", // Zappa zip bucket,